 While in college, Joe K. signed up for two credit cards with $1,000 credit limits.
 Before he graduated, he’d maxed out the cards, and was unable to pay the balances.

 Bob and Kelly B. bought their first home in 2005, and were elated to finally have a piece of the American dream.
-In 2008, they both loss their jobs and were unable to pay their mortgages.
+In 2008, they both lost their jobs and were unable to pay their mortgages.
 Like Suzie Q., they couldn’t pay their other bills, including medical expenses not covered by health insurance.

 In each of the above scenarios, the results of each consumer’s financial woes were a slew of delinquent payments that led to charge-offs.
 These charge-offs were listed on their credit reports, making it difficult (if not impossible) for the consumer to secure future financing of any type.